History of the Department

 In 1965, Epifanio Colon, became the first Hispanic to become a city firefighter.

-On October 23, 2001, Suzanne T. Gardner became the City’s first female firefighter when she was sworn in by James M. Cahill, Mayor of the City of New Brunswick.
+On October 23, 2001, Suzanne T. Gardner became the City’s first female firefighter.

-Presently the New Brunswick Fire Department is comprised of 1 Director, 4 Deputy Chiefs, 8 Captains, 10 Lieutenants, 76 Firefighters and 1 secretary.
-The Division of Fire Safety is comprised of 1 Fire Official and 3 Fire Prevention Specialists.
+As of August 2020, the New Brunswick Fire Department is comprised of one Director, four Deputy Chiefs, eight Captains, 11 Lieutenants, 67 Firefighters and 1 Secretary.
+The Division of Fire Safety is comprised of one Fire Official and three Fire Prevention Specialists.